Elvis Andrus Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays' 2.80 team ERA is No. 1 among all league pitching staffs.
+- The Rays have a 2.79 team ERA that is No. 1 among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (nine total, 0.5 per game).
+- The Rays give up the first-fewest home runs in baseball (12 total, 0.6 per game).

-- The Rays are sending McClanahan (4-0) to the mound for his fifth start of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.
+- Eflin (2-0) starts for the Rays, his third of the season.

-- His last time out came on Sunday against the Toronto Blue Jays, when the lefty went six innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Cincinnati Reds while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.